Princess Louise of Saxe-Gotha-Altenburg (1800–1831): Post-divorce

+Louise set up house in St Wendel with Count Alexander von Hanstein.
+Any happiness was short-lived as Louise began to suffer from severe stomach pain.
+The couple traveled to Paris to consult a reputable doctor, but in August 1831 she collapsed in their home in St Wendel.

+Death

-Louise died of cancer on 30 August 1831, when she was only 30 years old.
+Louise died of cancer on 30 August 1831 at the age of 30.
 Years after her death, Queen Victoria described Louise in an 1864 memorandum: "The princess is described as having been very handsome, though very small; fair, with blue eyes; and Prince Albert is said to have been extremely like her".

 Louise was reinterred from her initial burial site at Morizkirche to the ducal mausoleum at Friedhof am Glockenberg after it had been completed in 1859.